SoftFluent/CodeFluent-Entities-Documentation/getting-started/generate_your_data_layers.md

 # Generate your data layers

-You will need to create Visual Studio projects to host your generated source code:
+You will need to create two Visual Studio projects to host your generated source code:
 * C# class library project - **OrderProcess**
 * SQL Server database project - **OrderProcess.Persistence**

 ## Generate the persistence layer

-Then you can add a "Producer" (the term  we use for "code generator") to generate the persistence layer.
+Then you can add a "Code Generator", or "Producer" (a legacy term you still see in the documentation) to generate the persistence layer code.

 ![](img/generate-your-data-layers-01.png)